Colin McDowell: Professional journalist

 McDowell returned to London after spending 10 years in Rome.
 In 1984 he established his reputation as a writer with McDowell’s Directory of 20th Century Fashion, which became a standard reference work for fashion students.
-He made a foray into journalism by contributing an article to The Observer on Italian fashion, which led to invitations to write for other publications.
-In 1986 he began to focus predominantly on his emerging journalism career, being appointed a fashion reporter for The Sunday Times.
+An article written for The Observer on Italian fashion led to invitations to write for other publications, and he began to focus on his emerging journalism career.
+He was appointed a fashion reporter for The Sunday Times in 1986.